pygfx/wgpu-py/docs/backends.rst

-When ``write_timestamp`` is called with a render pass or compute pass as its first argument, a timestamp is written to the indicated query set at the indicated index at that point in thie queue.
+When ``write_timestamp`` is called with a render pass or compute pass as its first argument, a timestamp is written to the indicated query set at the indicated index at that point in this queue.
 This usage requires that the features ``"timestamp-query"`` and ``"timestamp-query-inside-passes"`` are both enabled.